 - water – streams, waterfall and lakes.

-Figure 5 indicates the landscape zones identified in a scene of a lake and distant mountains, framed by trees.
+Figure 13 indicates the landscape zones identified in a scene of a lake and distant mountains, framed by trees.
 Each polygon is identified as set (Sn) that identifies the total squares it contains.
 Each set is identified by computer, using variables that describe its boundary; the interior number of squares; the area; and the horizontal end-squares.
 The tonal variations provided by sky, land and water are measured by a photometer and are included in the analysis.
 Each photograph is described by a total of 46 variables.
 This was subsequently reduced to 26 zones by removing redundancies.

 The photographic evaluations that describe the elements in the landscape provide the independent variables in the research method.
 The rating of landscape quality provides the dependent variable and was assessed by asking participants to rank the landscape on a 1 – 5 scale.
-Factor analysis identified nine independent factors, and the model derived used ten terms and explained 65% of the variation in landscape preferences.
+Factor analysis identified nine independent factors, and the model derived used ten terms and explained 65% of the variation in landscape preference.

 Using the model, the predicted scores of the 100 photographs ranged from 84 to 236 which approximated that derived from participants (Table 4).

 Table 4 Shafer’s Predictive Model of Landscape Preferences